 - The coloration of live versus dead is significantly different.
 Live shrimp are nearly opaque, while dead are redder in color.

 When it comes down to the decision of buying live shrimp over dead, the decision is clear.
 Live shrimp will easily outperform that of its counterpart.
+In the southeastern states of Georgia, North Carolina, and South Carolina, the most frequently used shrimp for bait is brown shrimp.
 Ensure that you have all of the necessary equipment to avoid spending unnecessary money because they will wind up become equal to purchasing frozen shrimp.
 Remember, if you have bait leftover at the end of the day, don’t toss them overboard.
 Bag them up and drop them in the freezer.
 This way, you can have a back up if you have a great day and run out of the live ones.